-Skull reshaping (also known as skull contouring or back-of-head augmentation), is a surgical procedure that is used to reshape the skull to give it a more uniform, oblong shape.
-This procedure can be performed on anyone, male or female, who is unhappy with the shape of their skull or individuals who have congenital abnormalities.
+Skull reshaping (also known as skull contouring or back-of-head augmentation), is a surgical procedure that is typically used to reshape the skull to give it a more uniform, oblong shape.
+The procedure is ideal for individuals who are unhappy with the shape of their skull, or who have congenital skull abnormalities.

 What types of issues does skull reshaping fix?

 Skull reshaping addresses a number of skull shape irregularities, such as flattened skulls, bumps and ridges, sloped heads, and skulls that appear too wide or too narrow.
 Prior to the procedure, you will undergo a full consultation with your surgeon to determine your specific needs and clarify expectations.
 For information on skull reshaping for infants or children, please refer to our craniosynostosis page.